bakwc/JamSpell/README.md

 - **multi-language** - it's written in C++ and available for many languages with swig bindings

 ## JamSpellPro
-[jamspell.com](https://jamspell.com) - check out new version of jamspell with better accuracy (neural network model), more languages and priority e-mail support
+[jamspell.com](https://jamspell.com) - check out a new jamspell version with better accuracy (neural network model), more languages and priority e-mail support

 ## Content
 - [Benchmarks](#benchmarks)